idvorkin/idvorkin.github.io/_td/testing.md

 Software needs to work, and if it's not tested, it doesn't work.
 In the rare event it works today, I assure you it'll stop working after you make a change.
 If you can't make a change safely, your system will go to shit instantly.

+Making code testable forces better design:
+- Small, focused functions with clear inputs and outputs
+- Separation of concerns - business logic separate from UI/database/external services
+- Dependency injection instead of global state
+- Clear interfaces between components
+- Reduced coupling between modules
+- Better documentation through tests as examples

+In other words, the same principles that make code testable also make it:
+- Easier to understand
+- Easier to maintain
+- Easier to modify
+- More reliable
+- Better documented

 Very related to [design](/design)

 - SOLID designs (OO joke there, haha!)